oroinc/documentation/backend/entities/data-grids/index.rst

 .. note::

-    ``application_menu`` is just the name of the menu you want to hook your item into.
+    ``application_menu`` is the name of the menu you want to hook your item into.
 In this case, ``application_menu`` is an existing menu that is part of OroPlatform.

 Key Classes
 -----------

-- ``Datagrid\Manager`` - responsible of preparing the grid and its configuration.
+- ``Datagrid\Manager`` - responsible for preparing the grid and its configuration.
 - ``Datagrid\Builder`` - responsible for creating and configuring the datagrid object and its datasource.
-Contains registered datasource type and extensions, also it performs check for datasource availability according to ACL
+It contains registered datasource types and extensions, and it also performs a check for datasource availability according to ACL.
-- ``Datagrid\Datagrid`` - the main grid object, has knowledge ONLY about the datasource object and the interaction with it, all further modifications of the results and metadata come from the extensions Extension\\Acceptor - is a visitable mediator, contains all applied extensions and provokes visits at different points of the interactions.
+- ``Datagrid\Datagrid`` - the main grid object, has only knowledge about the datasource object and its interaction; all further modifications of the results and metadata come from the extensions.
+Extension\\Acceptor - is a visitable mediator, contains all applied extensions, and provokes visits at different points of the interactions.
-- ``Extension\ExtensionVisitorInterface`` - visitor interface
+- ``Extension\ExtensionVisitorInterface`` - visitor interface.
-- ``Extension\AbstractExtension`` - basic empty implementation
+- ``Extension\AbstractExtension`` - basic empty implementation.
 - ``Datasource\DatasourceInterface`` - link object between data and grid.
-Should provide results as array of ResultRecordInterface compatible objects
+Should provide results as an array of ResultRecordInterface compatible objects.
 - ``Provider\SystemAwareResolver`` - resolves specific grid YAML syntax expressions.
 For more information, see the :ref:`references in configuration <datagrid-references-configuration>` topic.

 .. _datagrids-customize-mixin: